YiranJing/AWS-BigData-application/AWS_SageMaker_CustomerChurn/README.md

 - The example that how to **create customised ML model used in Amazon sageMaker** using use **Lambda functions** to run batch transform jobs and to clean the data.
 Details see: [Customised XGBoost Amazon SageMaker Notebook](https://github.com/YiranJing/BigDataAnalysis/blob/master/AWS_SageMaker_CustomerChurn/notebook/AmazonSageMaker/AWS_CUSTOMISED_MODEL_DEPLOYMENT.ipynb)

 ## AWS Machine Learning: Amazon Forecast
 A managed time series forecasting service that uses AWS machine learning technology.
+- This service can **automatically build and train predictive models**.
+- To use Amazon Forecast, provide time series data, which can be in one or more data sets, and then choose an algorithm or let the service choose one for you.
+The service also supports custom algorithms, so organizations can import their own from Amazon SageMaker.
+- Amazon Forecast will only be as good as the data you migrate into the service.
+The more **quality data** you migrate, the better Amazon Forecast can predict

 ## Amazon Compute: AWS Lambda
 ### Part 1: AWS Lambda Functions on S3 Event Triggers invoking (ML model) endpoint